Office: St. Paul, Library 60

-Amy Shaw is the systems librarian here at St. Kate’s, in charge of managing the technical details of various online systems (such as Summon, CLICnet, our proxy server, our full text linker, and many electronic resources) so that they all interoperate effectively, enabling you to discover information and access our resources from wherever you are.
+Amy Shaw is the systems librarian here at St. Kate’s, in charge of managing the technical details of various online systems (such as CLICsearch, our library management system, our proxy server, and many electronic resources) so that they all interoperate effectively, enabling you to discover information and access our resources from wherever you are.

 Amy has a Master of Library Science degree from Indiana University, an MS in music literature from the University of South Dakota, and a BS in music education from Tennessee Technological University.
 Her master's thesis, "Transverse Flutes by London Makers, 1750-1900" led to a passion for playing the wooden flute, and that is what she is often doing when not working at the library!